mturk/cygwpexec/README.md

 Command options are case insensitive and can have only one dash for short options.
 Long options can have one or two dashes.
-This means that `-D -d -debug and --DeBug` are all valid options.
+This means that `-R -r -root and --Root` are all valid options.

 ## Posix root